What is in-focus in your pictures? What is out of focus?

 When you are far away from your subject, like in landscape photography, it becomes very difficult to create focal diffusion.
 This means that in landscape photography more, if not all, items are in focus.

-A Canon extension tube was used with a Canon 15-85mm f/3.5-5.6 IS USM lens in the picture above.
 The extension tube gives almost any lens the ability to shoot macro (close up).
 I was a few inches away from the butterfly in this shot.
 That close distance created a shallower DOF that allowed for the head of the butterfly to be in focus and the rear of it to be out of focus.

 In contrast, the landscape picture below (which covers about 3 miles) shows everything in relative focus.
 The greater the distance between you and your subject the harder it will be to create a background blur.